greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 **Kernagic** is a C application, it's TTK2, so it's not that easy to package for Windows or Mac OSX.
 So the best way to use Kernagic is to run it on a GNU system.
 And obviously, most type designers are using Mac OSX, so it's got a somewhat limited audience.
 But the results that designers, like Vernon Adams, achieved with Kernagic are very compelling.

-**MS:** so, Kernagic is an independent application?
+**MS** – so, Kernagic is an independent application?

-**DC:** Yes, it's a standalone TTK application.
+**DC** – Yes, it's a standalone TTK application.
 It uses UFO for input and output, and it follows the UFO live-file-system-watcher model, so that you have one UFO file, and you can open that in several UFO applications at the same time.
 And when you click the "save" button in one of the applications, the other applications are watching the file system, and allow you to select how you want to take the update.
 So it doesn't really make sense to have Kernagic as a FontForge plugin, because it is cooperating with FontForge by the file system.

 Something that underpins all of this is: all of these project are developed on Git version control, and almost all of them are developed on GitHub.
 So, becoming familiar with Git and GitHub is essential for designers, especially type designers -  because that's really the dominant collaboration channel of today.

-((Payment model of FontForge))
+((Q: Payment model of FontForge))

 As I said, we packaged a Windows native build of FontForge, which runs pretty good.
 And the Ardour audio editor has been quite successfully working to provide a "pay libre software" model, where users are asked to pay for a copy, or to buy a subscription, so that they get updates on an annual subscription basis.
 I'm very keen on this idea, because I think that freedom is valuable, and we live in a capitalist system where people pay for valuable things.
 So I think that free software should be more expensive than proprietary software - because it's more valuable.